Windows Shares (SMB)

 How do I add an SMB Share?

-1. Create the SMB share user account.
-You can also use directory services like Active Directory or LDAP to provide additional user accounts.
-If setting up an external SMB share, we recommend using Active Directory or LDAP, or at a minimum synchronizing the user accounts between systems.
+You can manually add user accounts or use directory services like Active Directory or LDAP to provide additional user accounts.
+If setting up an external SMB share, we recommend using Active Directory or LDAP, or at a minimum, synchronizing the user accounts between systems.

-2. Create the SMB share and dataset.
-You can create a basic SMB share, or for more specific share types or feature requirements, use the Advanced Options instructions before saving the share.
+You can create a basic SMB share or a more specific share type with specific feature requirements from the Add SMB screen using the Advanced Options instructions before saving the share.

-3. Modify the share permissions.
 After adding or modifying the user account for the share, edit the dataset permissions.

 Creating SMB Share User Accounts